tobek/laminae/notes.md

 ### Relational, Situational, Happenings

+- headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?)
 - caste systems (LND?)
     + signaled by fashion and/or mannerisms
         * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")